teemu-hakala/debugging-masterclass/README.md

  - Change the program to match the output file name.
 preLaunchTask is the Label we chose in `tasks.json`.

- - Change the current working directory, cwd, to be \${workspaceFolder} or to any path that you wish anny files the program creates to go into.
+ - Change the current working directory, cwd, to be ${workspaceFolder} or to any path that you wish any files the program creates to go into.

  - If your main requires arguments, set them in double quotes in the comma-separated list of args.

  - Activate the .c source file.

+>Tip: Double click on a file (name or tab) to make it persist.

+>Tip: The debugger has been coded to be strict about the type of the currently active file that has to be open once you begin debugging.
+For our use case .c extension works fine.

  - Set a breakpoint on the first effective line of your function.
-In our **ft_strcpy** select line 17.
+In our **ft_strcat** select line 17.

  > Tip: Set the breakpoint by left clicking on the left hand-side of line numbers.
 A red circle should appear and stay.